Philatelic fakes and forgeries: British forgeries

 The propaganda forgeries of two stamps of the Channel Island Jersey may be regarded as a curiosity.
 Jersey, like the other Channel Islands, was occupied by the German Wehrmacht from 1940 to 1945.
 The British designer and engraver N.V.L.
 Rybot was commissioned by the German administration to design and print Jersey stamps.
-Apparently to his personal satisfaction, he engraved the very small and inconspicuous letters "AABB" and "AAAA" in the four corners of the ½ as well as of the 1 penny stamps.
+Apparently to his personal satisfaction, he engraved the very small and inconspicuous letters "AABB" and "AAAA" in the four corners of the half-penny and 1-penny stamps.
 After the war, Rybot explained that he had inserted the secret letters in order to strengthen the fighting spirit of the British, who were informed about the forgery.
 According to his statement, the letters "AABB" were to represent an abbreviation for the words "Adolphe Atrox" (Latin for "Cruel Adolf") and "Bloody Benito".
 Furthermore, the letters "AAAA" had the abbreviated meaning "Ad Avernum, Adolphe Atrox", Latin for "To hell, cruel Adolf".